 Play games- There are tons of gaming options on Facebook, Playstation, Xbox or the Wii that it would be nearly impossible to run out of games to play.
 Find some games from whatever gaming device you have and if you want invite a friend to make it more fun.
 I sometimes play the Sims and easily burn an entire day so you’d be surprised at how much time playing games kill.

-Watch a movie- From having multiple surgeries I learned that watching tv marathons nonstop is not what’s it’s cracked up to be.
-At some point, you will get bored and want nothing to do with the television.
+Watch a movie- After going through multiple surgeries throughout the course of my life I learned that watching tv all day long or is not what’s it’s cracked up to be.
+At some point, you will not entertain you anymore and you will want nothing to do with Netflix.
 There is nothing wrong with an occasional movie but if that’s is all that you do it will be entertainment that is shortlived.

 Call a friend– During this tough time, everyone is told to stay home until it’s safe and who knows when that will be.
 For many disabled people, this isn’t much different from our daily lives and sometimes we only see our friends but once or twice a year.
 Not being able to see your friends is no excuse not to stay in contact so give them a call, text or skype them to see how they are.
 Checking in on your friends is always super important during difficult times because you never know how they are holding up.
 They may need you to help them get through this difficult situation and if you never contact them you won’t know they are struggling.